-Date Change No. Change made by (name/title) Summary of Changes 2/25/2020 1 Heyer/Emergency Planner Updated- Dates and changed Emergency Services Council to Disaster Council per County Ordinance
+Date Change No. Change made by (name/title) Summary of Changes

 Plan Distribution

 San Joaquin County Office of Emergency Services maintains the County of San Joaquin Emergency Operations Plan in the San Joaquin County Emergency Operations Center Library.
 This document upon signature will become an annex to the Emergency Operations Plan.
 The primary method of Emergency Operations Plan distribution is electronic, with a copy available in the Advanced File Library of the San Joaquin County Web based information-sharing database WebEOC and on the San Joaquin County Office of Emergency Services Web page.